A New Hypothesis for the Increased Rates of Autism Worldwide

 However, this approach does not enable us to detect novel behavioral dimensions, since we are restricted to study behaviors that have already been described.
 Another important topic we cannot address using this strategy is the neural network’s constraints, meaning that the central nervous system’s high power demands induce a selective pressure for neurons to increase energy production rates.
 These high energy demands are amplified by the increasingly complex environments created by cultural evolution and vice versa (Dawkins, 1989).

 Coping With Growing Energy Demands

-Compared to the energy expenses of other somatic cells, neuronal energy expenses are very high (Attwell & Laughlin, 2001; Shulman, 2004) as oxygen uptake of the brain accounts for 20% of whole-body oxygen consumption despite only accounting for 2% of whole body weight (Shulman, 2004).
-This effect is greatest in humans because of increased brain complexity and number of neurons (Herculano-Houzel, 2011).
+Compared to the energy expenses of other somatic cells, neuronal energy expenses are very high (Attwell & Laughlin, 2001; Shulman, 2004) as oxygen uptake of the brain accounts for 20% of whole-body oxygen consumption despite only accounting for 2% of whole-body weight (Shulman, 2004).
+This effect is greatest in humans because of increased brain complexity and the number of neurons (Herculano-Houzel, 2011).

 Neurons, therefore, appear to present a highly specialized system for governing high energy needs.
 From an evolutionary standpoint, there is immense pressure for highly efficient energy metabolism with very few damaging effects from oxidative stress since neurons in higher integration systems have to remain healthy throughout the human lifespan (NIMH, n.d.).

-Now, let’s consider in more detail the mechanisms for efficient and “clean” (producing the least amount of oxidative stress possible) energy production:
+Now, let’s consider in more detail the mechanisms for efficient and clean (in the sense of producing the least amount of oxidative stress possible) energy production: